semanticClimate/p/en/events/formats-for-future-oa-week-2022.md

 **Hands-on volunteers:** Contributions are needed to: use the workflow and give feedback; help create dictionaries; create documentation and visualisations, and; map workflows.

-### Sub-tasks

-- The core tooling of Jupyter Notebooks, Google Colab, and semanticClimate repo needs to continue to be tested.
-It needs more documentation in the Notebook cells/steps.
-- Extension to creating chapter dictionaries.
-- Testing of annotation and add stemming, works well for abbreviations and single entities.
-- Gathering ideas for what to do with the annotated construct by creating user stories.

 ## Further information